 - Consider positioning – the spinning babies website has a wealth of information about understanding and influencing your babies positioning.
 You want to do everything you can to ensure your baby is in the best position for labour.
 Even stuff like the positions you relax in can influence your babies position and small changes can have a big impact.
 Worth checking out.
 Plus it’s cool to picture what position your baby is snuggled up in there.

-And that’s my top ten!
+And that’s my top ten tips for labour and childbirth!
 Did you do any of these?
 Did you think they helped?